-Cold laser can be helpful for dogs trying to avoid surgery (using conservative treatment), dogs recovering from surgery, or active dogs that compete in sports.
+Cold laser can be helpful for Dachshunds trying to avoid surgery (using conservative treatment), dogs recovering from surgery, or active dogs that compete in sports.

-Potential benefits of cold laser therapy for dogs include:
+Potential benefits of cold laser therapy for Doxies include:

 - Alleviating chronic or acute pain